pzerger/supplemental/SecurityPlus/pki.md

 - **Common Name**: An attribute within a certificate that provides an identifier for the subject of the certificate, often a hostname or organization name.

 - **Subject Alternative Name (SAN)**: An optional extension that allows additional hostnames or IPs to be associated with a certificate.
+Use when you need to support multiple DNS domains and IP addresses from a single certificate.

 - **Wildcard Certificate**: A certificate that secures a domain and unlimited number of subdomains, e.g. *.example.com.
+Use when you need to support multiple host names in the same DNS domain from a single certificate.

 [Return to ToC](#public-key-infrastructure-pki)